0chain/0chain/README.md

 ### Directory Setup for Miners & Sharders

-In the git/0chain run the following command
+In the git/0chain run the following command,

 ```
 $ ./docker.local/bin/init.setup.sh